Mann. He’s whatshisname!

 This next review encompasses many weeper, hulk and handsqueeze moments rolled into a film directed by Christopher Nolan.
-It also has a healthy dollop of all time great and impressionist’s favourite Cockney, Michael Caine.
+It also has a healthy dollop of all-time great and impressionist’s favourite Cockney, Michael Caine.
 This film description should not be confused with another Nolan directed film starting with I that also covers weeper, hulk and handsqueeze moments and also stars Caine.

-I was half watching this film yesterday as my mother in law is visiting and she hadn’t seen it before.
-Darlin’ husband and I had seen it in 3D on the cinema and initially it struck me was how little everything looked on our 48 inch flat screen.
-So I should have listened to the advice given by Jay and Mike, the Red Letter Media dudes when they advised to not watch blockbusters such as Transformers on a very small screen.
+I was half watching Interstellar yesterday as my mother in law is visiting and she hadn’t seen it before.
+Darlin’ Husband and I had seen it in 3D at the cinema and initially, it struck me was how little everything looked on our 48-inch flat-screen.
+I should have listened to the advice given by Jay and Mike, the Red Letter Media dudes when they advised us to not watch blockbusters such as Transformers on a very small screen.

 Firstly, I must apologise profusely to McConaughey for saying he was a himbo and he sounded like Deputy Dawg, after I watched Failure to Launch (2006) with my sister.
 Since seeing ED tv (1999) and Dallas Buyer’s Club (2013), you have gone up in my estimations so I forgive you for all those really bad romantic comedies.